 Native Scalability of the Solana Blockchain

-When we talk about scalability and throughput, we’re referring to how many transactions can take place per second.
+When we talk about scalability and throughput, we’re referring to how many transactions can take place per second (this capability is called transactions per second (TPS)).
 With a high volume of transactions occurring every second, time becomes a crucial element for efficiency.
 Each computer (or node) processing transactions on a decentralized blockchain network has its own internal clock on which it operates.
 With thousands of nodes all over the world, there are bound to be slight discrepancies with local system clocks.
-This becomes problematic when the decentralized network of nodes needs to reach consensus about which transactions have taken place and the order in which they occurred.
+This becomes problematic when the decentralized network needs to reach consensus about which transactions have taken place and the order in which they occurred.
 The timestamp synchronization problem is inherent in both Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus mechanisms.

 When transactions occur, they are timestamped according to their local system clock.
 Then, when other nodes verify the transactions, messages about their confirmation or rejection are also timestamped.
-The inherent discrepancies between local system clocks (even those from nodes acting in good faith) ultimately paves a path for attacks where bad actors can try to take over a cryptocurrency network using fake transaction broadcasts that closely approximate real timestamps — for example “fake stake” (or “resource exhaustion”) attacks in the case of PoS, and denial of service (DoS) attacks in the case of PoW.
-In order to ensure that transactions have not been manipulated and that funds are spent only once, a lot of time and processing power needs to be dedicated to verifying timestamp accuracy in a PoW or PoS system.
+The inherent discrepancies between local system clocks (even those from nodes acting in good faith) ultimately pave a path for attacks where bad actors can try to take over a cryptocurrency network using fake transaction broadcasts that closely approximate real timestamps — for example, “fake stake” (or “resource exhaustion”) attacks in the case of PoS, and Denial-of-Service (DoS) attacks in the case of PoW.
+To ensure that transactions have not been manipulated and that funds are spent only once, a lot of time and processing power needs to be dedicated to verifying timestamp accuracy in a PoW or PoS system.

-Solana’s built-in mechanism for synchronizing time across nodes helps the network support a theoretical peak capacity of 65,000 transactions per second.
+Solana’s built-in mechanism for synchronizing time across nodes helps the network support a theoretical peak capacity of 65,000 transactions per second, currently.
 Although this figure is supported by a testnet rather than real-world implementation, even at-scale speeds of 50% of Solana’s testnet capacity would be a groundbreaking achievement for the blockchain space.
-In terms of transaction speed, 65,000 transactions per second is around 10,000x faster than Bitcoin, 4,000x faster than Ethereum, and 35x faster than Ripple — even around 2.5x faster than Visa.
+In terms of today’s transaction speeds, 65,000 transactions per second is around 10,000 times faster than Bitcoin, 4,000 times faster than Ethereum, and 35 times faster than Ripple — even around 2.5 times faster than Visa.
 The protocol is theoretically designed to scale with Moore’s Law, doubling in capacity every two years with improvements in hardware and bandwidth.
 In other words, as computers get faster, so will Solana.

 A New Blockchain Architecture: Proof of Stake and Proof of History